Uromycladium spp. that cause gall rusts (Acacia gall rusts)

 Risk of IntroductionTop of page

-The various taxa within this species complex are host specific, each being limited to a single host plant species, or several closely related host plant species.
-Each taxon is therefore potentially invasive if their host plant species is grown outside of its native range.
+The gall forming Uromycladium spp. are host specific, each being limited to a single host plant species, or several closely related host plant species.
+Each species is potentially invasive if their host plant species are grown outside of their native range.
 They may be transported by long distance wind dispersal, depending on prevailing wind directions.
 Otherwise human intervention (deliberate or accidental) would be required to introduce the taxa.
-However, as the taxa are apparently host specific, non-host plant species are unlikely to be attacked and therefore the risk to plant species not known to be hosts is very low.
+However, as the species are apparently host specific, non-host plant species are unlikely to be attacked and therefore the risk to plant species not known to be hosts is very low.

 Once present, the species disperse rapidly and are very difficult to control.

 All of the gall forming Uromycladium spp. are associated with the habitats occupied by their host plant species.
 Depending on the host species ranges, species occupy Mediterranean, temperate and tropical climatic zones.
 A number of these host species have been introduced to various regions in the world where they are cultivated for many purposes, including timber and pulp, tannin production, ornamentals, and agroforestry.
 In certain regions, the host plants have become serious invaders of natural habitats and areas disturbed for agricultural purposes.

 In their natural habitat, these taxa may be common and widespread (e.g. U. morrisii), or rare and/or localized on their host plants (e.g. U. woodii).
 In the latter case, some species may well qualify for red data status.
 Where common, they impact on the population dynamics of their hosts, and are an integral component of the associated ecosystems.